SixArm/mast-cell-help/topics/asthma-treatments/index.md

 **Biologics:**

-* In severe asthma cases, biologic medications may be considered.
-These are targeted therapies that aim to address specific inflammatory pathways.
+* **Targeted therapies:** In severe asthma cases, biologic medications may be considered that aim to address specific inflammatory pathways.
 Examples: omalizumab, mepolizumab, reslizumab, benralizumab.